-I understand that the Fund's Shortfall Limit, determined by the Trustee on the basis of previous actuarial advice, is 98%.
+I understand that the Fund's Shortfall Limit, determined by the Trustee in light of the investment strategy change due to the annuity buy-in, has increased from 98% to 100%.

 The Shortfall Limit is expressed as the coverage level of the defined benefits vested benefits by the defined benefit assets.
 It is appropriate to consider the following factors when determining if the Shortfall Limit remains appropriate: